actix/actix-website/content/docs/server.md

 `HttpServer` supports graceful shutdown.
 After receiving a stop signal, workers have a specific amount of time to finish serving requests.
 Any workers still alive after the timeout are force-dropped.
 By default the shutdown timeout is set to 30 seconds.
 You can change this parameter with the [`HttpServer::shutdown_timeout()`][shutdowntimeout] method.

-`HttpServer` handles several OS signals. _CTRL-C_ is available on all OSs, other signals are available on unix systems.
+`HttpServer` handles several OS signals. _CTRL-C_ is available on all OSes, other signals are available on unix systems.

 - _SIGINT_ - Force shutdown workers
 - _SIGTERM_ - Graceful shutdown workers